-With Chaim Heller at the helm, and Sonia Mandelbaum as Board Chair, the school is on a trajectory to realize the promise I first glimpsed in 2000.
+With Chaim Heller at the helm, and Sonia Mandelbaum as Co-Chair of the Our Family is One campaign, the school is on a trajectory to realize the promise I first glimpsed in 2000.
 Recently, I visited the administration building and was brought up to speed on the newest developments and exciting plans for making this school what the community has been begging for since its inception.
 The duo enthusiastically detailed for me two programs that are the impetus for this change.

 Mandelbaum, an alumnus of the school, told me about the “Our Family is One” campaign, the first in this 1-2 punch.
 Noting that fewer Jews in the San Diego area are affiliated across the board, individuals are finding less value in a Jewish education when it has become so cost prohibitive.
 Yet, Sonia, who also is married to an alumnus, wants her own children, and all members of the community, regardless of socioeconomic differences, to see the San Diego Jewish Academy as the center for Jewish life in San Diego.